omri85/geronimo/README.md

 Body params:
 * "field" [string] - the json field you want to query. (mandatory)
+* "output" [string] - comma saperated list of the json field names to retrieve (mandatory)
 * "term" [string] - the term you want to look up (mandatory)
 * "limit" [int] - limit the number of results (optional, default=10, max=100)
 * "isRegex" [boolean] - true if the term is a regular expression (optional, default=false)